Comparison: Over the air listening on FM vs. streaming audio on Android phone

 Sound Cards for Broadcast Use

 Computer audio sound cards are the norm at nearly all radio stations.
 I often wonder, am I using the best audio quality sound card?
-There are some trade offs on the quality vs. cost curve.
-At the expensive end of the curve, one can spend a lot of money for an excellent sound card.
+There are some trade-offs on the quality vs. cost curve.
+At the expensive end of the curve, one can spend a lot of money on an excellent sound card.
 The question is, is it worth it?
-The laws of diminishing returns states: No. High quality reproduction audio can be obtained for a reasonable price.
-The one possible exception to that rule would be production studios, especially where music mix downs occur.
+The laws of diminishing returns state: No. High-quality reproduction audio can be obtained for a reasonable price.
+The one possible exception to that rule would be production studios, especially where music mix-downs occur.

-I would establish the basic requirement for a professional sound card is balanced audio in and out, either analog, digital or preferably, both.
-Almost all sound cards work on PCI buss architecture, some are available with PCMCIA (laptop) or USB.
-For permanent installations, an internal PCI buss card is preferred.
+I would establish the basic requirement for a professional sound card is balanced audio in and out, either analog, digital, or preferably, both.
+Almost all sound cards work on PCI bus architecture, some are available with PCMCIA (laptop) or USB.
+For permanent installations, an internal PCI bus card is preferred.

-Keeping an apples:apples comparison, this comparison it limited to PCI buss, stereo input/output, analog and digital balanced audio units for general use.
-Manufactures of these cards often have other units with a higher number of input/output combinations if that is desired.
+Keeping an apples: apples comparison, this comparison it limited to PCI bus, stereo input/output, and analog and digital balanced audio units for general use.
+Manufacturers of these cards often have other units with a higher number of input/output combinations if that is desired.
 There are several cards to choose from:

 Digigram VX222HR professional sound card